-1 Push the seeds down between the tissues and bring it to the side of the jar so you can have a clear view of how it grows What do you think will happen?
+• What do you think will happen?
 Observe how after two weeks, roots start to come out and how the seeds grow into a plant!
 Create a table and enter your daily observations on how you see the seed changing.
 Learners can experiment with 3 different set ups to see what plants need to grow.
 They will create the same set up in a different jar and in another jar, they will place dry paper towels so that they have 3 separate jars.
 They will then place one of the jars with wet paper towels and the jar with dry paper towels in the sun or next to a source of light, and leave one of the jars with wet paper towels in a dark place.
 Learners will check back in 1-2 weeks to see the progress of the seeds.
 They will find that the jar with water which was placed in the sun/light was the only one that grew a sprout, which means that water and light are necessary for plant growth.
-Write a paragraph about what plants need to grow • Write a paragraph about what plants need to grow Source: https://littlebinsforlittlehands.com/seed-jar-science-experiment-kids/ 20 Learners will now think of some of the uses of plants in our lives.
+Write a paragraph about what plants need to grow Course bath of //iithiching for lithich on the cours (course in a course in a Source: https://littlebinsforlittlehands.com/seed-jar-science-experiment-kids/ 20 Learners will now think of some of the uses of plants in our lives.
 The learner will minutes write a paragraph or poem about how plants are used in our daily lives - from when we wake up to when we go to bed.
 Learners can walk around the house for inspiration and use the help of an adult in understanding the different ways we use plants.
 Some of the many uses of plants are: Breathing - plants make the air we breathe!
-Eating - we eat fruits and vegetables, which are plants Clothing - cotton in our clothes comes from plants 4 Learners will learn desertification and the role of plants in protecting the soil 10 Explain that desertification is the loss of green areas of land and expansion of desert minutes area.
+Eating - we eat fruits and vegetables, which are plants Clothing - cotton in our clothes comes from plants 4 Learners will learn about desertification and the role of plants in protecting the soil 10 Ask learners - did you know that green areas of land can turn into deserts?
+Why do minutes you think that happens?
+Explain that desertification is the loss of green areas of land and expansion of desert areas.
 Many factors contribute to desertification including overgrazing (when animals eat all the plants), droughts, and deforestation (when plants are cut in forests without replacing them).
 When these things happen, a natural process called soil erosion is accelerated.
-Soil erosion is the removal of the top layer of the soil.
-10 Learners can think of the different ways soil erodes naturally and write a list of 3-5 minutes points.
-For example, soil drifting with rain, human cutting trees (deforestation) etc.
+Soil erosion is the removal of the 10 top layer of the soil.
+Ask learners - what do you think are some causes of soil minutes erosion?
+30 Learners can think of the different ways soil erodes naturally and write a list of 3-5 minutes points.
+For example, soil drifting with rain, humans cutting trees (deforestation) etc.